fieldtrip/website/tutorial/mvpa_light.md

 ## Search across both time and channels

 Notice the symmetry between the previous two analyses: for the 'when' analysis, we performed a classification for each time point using channels as features, for the 'where' analysis we performed a classification for each channel using time points as features.
-We select between these two analyses by setting `cfg.features` to either `'chan'` or `'time'`.
+We select between these two analyses by setting `cfg.mvpa.features` to either `'chan'` or `'time'`.
+What happens if we set `cfg.mvpa.features = []`?

+    cfg = [] ;
+    cfg.method        = 'mvpa';
+    cfg.latency       = [-0.1, 0.8];
+    cfg.mvpa.features = [];
+    cfg.mvpa.repeat   = 2;
+    cfg.design        = [ones(nFIC,1); 2*ones(nFC,1)];
+    stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP)

+In this case, both channels and time points act as search dimensions and the result is a _chan x time_ matrix of classification accuracies.
+If we plot the result, we can see which of the channels carry discriminative information and when

+    mv_plot_result(stat.mvpa, stat.time)
+    set(gca, 'YTick', 1:2:length(stat.label), 'YTickLabel', stat.label(1:2:end))

 ## Time generalization (time x time classification)